Effie Awards

 B07.
 Most Effective PR / Experiential Campaign

-Campaigns that have a PR or Experiential idea at their heart, with evidence of significant earned media alongside commercial results.
+Campaigns that have a PR or Experiential idea at their heart.

 B08.
 Short-Term Success